nosqlbench/nosqlbench/engine-docs/src/main/resources/docs-for-nb/basics/activity_parameters.md

 here.

 :::info
-To see what activity parameters are valid for a given activity type, see the documentation for that activity type with `nosqlbench help <activity type>`.
+To see what activity parameters are valid for a given activity type, see the documentation for that activity type with `nb help <activity type>`.
 :::

+When starting out, you want to familiarize yourself with these parameters.
+The most important ones to learn about first are driver, cycles and threads.

 ## driver